 The purpose of this section is to provide instructions to Project team members regarding Lessons Learned Management.
 Ultimately, Lessons Learned are a matter of improving the effectiveness and efficiency of a process.
 Individuals or teams, and by extension the Project, can benefit from the knowledge gained through the experience of others.
 The Project must actively capture Lessons Learned and incorporate them into future work.

 The Lessons Learned Management process is inclusive of three phases: Identification, Documentation and Evaluation, and Execution.
-A summary of the process is provided below.

 15.3.1 Identification